Standard python imports

 interactive(children=(FloatSlider(value=0.05000000000000018, description='E', max=5.0, min=0.05000000000000018…

 Here we show how to create a Hyper-geometric Gaussian (HGG) beam in Tidy3D using our CustomFieldSource object.
-We then validate the field profile change along the propagation direction.
+We then validate the phase change along the propagation direction.

 In cylindrical coordinates, where $\rho=\frac{r}{\omega_0}$ is the normalized radial coordinate and $Z=\frac{z}{z_R}$ is the normalized longitude direction (the direction of propagation), the HGG has field profile